Madeira during the Christmas season 2018

 5. Christmas Crib inside a sugar cane factory – Sociedade dos Engenhos da Calheta

 And last but not least, a beautiful crib at our wonderful hosts’ home:

 6. As well as two very creative Christmas trees…

-Cod (Bacalhau) Christmas tree as well as… a Christmas tree decorated with ties… Those who visited Universo de Memórias Museum will know…
+Cod (Bacalhau) Christmas tree as well as… a Christmas tree decorated with ties… Those who visited the Universo de Memórias Museum will understand why…

 Have you also spotted some interesting Christmas trees in Madeira Island?
 Send them to us if you would like to have them published in this post.